Debt Relief: What Is It, And Is It A Good Idea?

 - You can’t pay off your debt within 5 years, even with a budgeting plan in place.

 - Your total unpaid debt equals half or more of your gross income.

 If you find you have too much debt to realistically pay off within a few years, debt relief could be your best way out.

-The results of your debt relief program depend largely on the company you work with and what solutions make the most sense for your situation.
-Solutions can include a reduction of the principal amount you owe, lowering your loan’s interest rate or extending the term of the loan.
-The first step to debt relief is figuring out the best strategy for it.
+The results of your debt relief program depend primarily on the company you work with and what solutions make the most sense for your situation.
+Strategies can include reducing the principal amount you owe, lowering your loan’s interest rate and extending the term of the loan.

-There is no one way to ease your debt, and what process you decide on will depend on some key factors.
+There’s no one way to ease your debt, and the process you decide on will depend on some key factors.
 The most important details to consider are:

 - How much debt you owe

 - The interest rates on your loans

 With these factors in mind, review your options for debt relief below and see which ones suit your situation.